- What is WAEC?

 Answer: GCE is an abbreviation of General Certificate of Examination.
 It is similar to the Senior Certificate of Examination (SSCE) or WAEC.
 GCE is conducted as a supplement for students who did not get their required results from their SSCE examination.
 The WAEC body also conducts the GCE examination.
 It is usually conducted towards the ending of the year; this is why it is called ‘WAEC Nov/Dec’.
-Registration for 2020 WAEC GCE starts on June 10 and the registration has been extended till September 25, 2020.
+Registration for WAEC GCE starts in June and the registration has been extended till September.
 The date for the exam is yet to be fixed.

 - How much is WAEC card?

 Answer: The WAEC scratch card is used for checking WAEC results.
 It is a plastic card with a scratch shield on the opposite side, which conceals a pin that grants permission for checking your results.
 It is a pin card which contains pin and serial number.
 It can be bought offline or online.
 According to the WAEC website, the pin costs #700, but the price may vary according to retailers; therefore, it is better to get the card at the WAEC national or zonal branch offices.
 You can only check your results for 5 times with the use of one pin.